lerina/lerina.github.io/html/lrn/code/game_dev/nmRpg_builder.md

 ###  DISTRACTION and DIRECTION

-For skills that are not your forté you can roll and add these modifiers

-> Even    Distracted, not in charge
-> Odd     Directed focuced, in charge

 ## Tips for writing the story arc

 The Kishotenketsu (from qichengzhuanhe), a storytelling structure, can actually correspond to the Dan Harmon Story Circle.